apuroop-apz/Docker-Project/README.md

 	- To execute a command in a container. `docker exec`

-	- Example:To enter a running container, attach a new shell process to a running container called anyname, `docker exec -it anyname /bin/bash`
+		- Example: To enter a running container, attach a new shell process to a running container called anyname, `docker exec -it anyname /bin/bash`

 	- Remove a stopped container. `docker rm containerID`